 Being served with a lawsuit is terrifying.
 Someone is formally accusing you of wrongdoing and asking a court to order you to pay money or perform an action.
 Your instinct might be to panic, ignore it, or fire back an angry response.

-Don't.
+Do not do that.
 This is a legal process, not an emergency.
 It has rules, deadlines, and options.
 You have time to think, consult an attorney, and respond properly.
 The worst thing you can do is ignore the papers or respond without legal advice.

 Before you have to respond, you must be properly served with the complaint.
 Service means the lawsuit papers are delivered to you by one of these methods: